Last update: 5 days ago

 Things you will need

 - Spray your sofa with a suede-friendly stain repellent, working from section to section to ensure that the entire sofa is covered.
 This will help to protect your sofa from accidental spills and make cleaning much easier.
-Keep in mind that some suede-protecting products require at least 2-3 coats to work properly.
+Remember that some suede-protecting products require at least 2-3 coats to work properly.

 Wet stains and spills